 Consider joining professional organizations such as ACDA, NATS or MTNA as a student member.

 GET THINKING GLOBALLY

-Volunteer to work in the Upon These Shoulders project in the Spring Semester to work with musicians, artists, and poets.
+Volunteer to work projects in the Spring Semester to work with musicians, artists, and poets.

 For voice students, consider careful diction in repertoire that may correspond to the language you are studying.

 Look for opportunities to learn about the cultures that produced the repertoire you are playing or singing.

 Seek opportunity for summer travel abroad through UNCF programs or University-sponsored programs.